Claude Desktop¶

 merge_instructions:

-true: Agents and instructions merge intoCLAUDE.md(recommended)false: Would deploy as separate files (not typical for Claude)
+true: Instructions merge intoCLAUDE.md(recommended)false: Would deploy instructions as separate files (not typical for Claude)

 Installation Example¶